- About Us

 You do not have to be tri-specialty certified to serve as an instructor, but you must be certified in wound care by the WOCNCB®.

-The primary difference is that the WOCN Society has clearly identified the role of not only the WTA, but also the roles of the WOC advanced practice registered nurse and WOC specialty nurse.
+The primary factor that differentiates the WTA program from its competitors is that the WOCN Society has clearly identified the role of not only the WTA, but also the roles of the WOC advanced practice registered nurse and WOC specialty nurse.
 Based on content endorsed by the WOCN Society, the program is designed for wound care providers functioning at the non-specialist level.
 Wound treatment associates will be prepared as strong and knowledgeable team members to complement the role of the WOC specialty nurse.
-To successfully complete the continuing education course, participants must successfully pass a written comprehensive examination and satisfactorily demonstrate competency in selected clinical skills in simulated situations.

 Yes, however WTA-C certification is not a requirement.
 Depending on the organization/agency, WTA-C certification is preferred and may be required.
 The WTA-C certification credential launched in the Fall 2015 and represents a critical stage in the evolution of wound care.
 Voluntarily applying for certification is another step in the process of ensuring the delivery of consistent quality care and would be the choice of the WTA graduate.